dojo/docs/dojox/layout/ResizeHandle.rst

      maxHeight:500, maxWidth:300
   }).placeAt("foo");

+By specifying a maxHeight/maxWidth at startup, a special instance object is created: ``maxSize``, with "w" and "h" properties.
+If you wish to dynamically adjust the constraints of the target.
+Some pseudo-code, illustrating a draggable object within some imaginary constraint:

+.. code-block :: javascript
+  :linenos:

+  var handle = dijit.byId("thatHandle");
+  dojo.subscribe("/dojo/dnd/stop", function(n){
+      var xy = dojo.coords(handle.targetContainer);
+      handle.maxSize = {
+          // calculate new max based on where we are
+          w: xy.w - offset, h: xy.w - offset
+      }
+  });

+This will adjust the constraints when a node is finished moving, and has had it's position changed.

 Experimental, and available in Dojo 1.3 is a ``fixedAspect`` boolean property, which will attempt to retain a resizeable node's aspect ratio while resizing.
-It currently only works with 1:1 aspect ratios.
+The ratio is determined when resizing begins, so if the target was resized by another means, the handle will retain whichever current aspect ratio is used.

 Resize Notification
 -------------------